pgtipping/the-synth-rag/memory-bank/progress.md

 - ✅ Implemented document reconciliation endpoint for fixing missing vectors
 - ✅ Added DocumentHealthCheck component for the UI
 - ✅ Integrated health check component into the document list
+- ✅ Fixed document reconciliation process to handle documents with no chunks
+- ✅ Enhanced reconciliation endpoint to reprocess documents from scratch when needed
+- ✅ Improved error handling in the document health check and reconciliation process

 ### UI Components